 The Grammar of a Measurable Goalby Stacey Barr |

-For example, there’s the verb-subject-target-timeframe formula that goes something like this:
+The verb-subject-target-timeframe formula for goal grammar goes something like this:

 - Improve the loyalty of key customers by 10% before December next year.